Replay (sports)

 A replay (also called a rematch) is the repetition of a match in many sports.
+A replay is called either if an earlier game ended inconclusively (and that match need a conclusive result), or if a misapplication of rules occurred and the organizers ordered a replay to be done.
+A match can either be replayed in full, or from the point of contention.

 Association football

 In association football, replays were often used to decide the winner in a knock-out tournament when the previous match ended in a draw, especially in finals.
 In 1970, FIFA (the worldwide governing body of the sport) and IFAB (the international rules committee for the sport) allowed penalty shoot-outs to be held if a match ended in a draw after extra time.
 The penalty shootout made its appearance immediately thereafter.
 The first instance of a shootout replacing a replay (rather than lots) was the final of the 1976 European championship.
 The shootout's first use at the World Cup took place in the 1982 semi-finals.
 Replays are now only used in the early rounds of the English FA Cup tournament.
 Games going to replays in the FA Cup since 1991 are only replayed once, with extra time and penalty shootouts used to decide the tie if the replay ends in a draw, with the lone exception being in the 1999–2000 FA Cup, when the Wycombe Wanderers and Oxford City F.C. played a 2nd replay after the 1st was abandoned due to a fire alarm going off just as the penalty shootout was commencing.
 Historically, FA Cup games would be replayed as many times as necessary until one team managed to win - in 1971, a fourth qualifying round match between Alvechurch and Oxford City was replayed five times after the initial match ended 2-2, with Alvechurch winning 1-0 in the fifth replay to settle the tie.

-On 18 April 2024, The Football Association announced that would scrap replays altogether from the first round of the competition proper of the FA Cup beginning from the 2024-25 edition to help ease fixture congestion for clubs competing in UEFA competitions though replays will be retained during the qualifying phase of competition involving non-League clubs.
+On 18 April 2024, The Football Association announced that would scrap replays altogether from the first round of the competition proper of the FA Cup beginning from the 2024-25 edition to help ease fixture congestion for clubs competing in UEFA competitions, though replays will be retained during the qualifying phase of competition involving non-League clubs.

 Replays can sometimes also take place on occasion if a team has fielded an ineligible player in the original match, or if a player has been injured as a result of an action by a spectator (such as throwing a coin or a bottle).
 However, more common consequences for such actions include awarding victory to non-offending teams and/or deducting points from offending teams.